Data4Democracy/meeting-materials/README.md

 # Code of Ethics - Meeting materials
 ---

 This repository serves to storage all the meeting materials created during the project.
-Anyone can come here and read what happened in the last meeting.s
+Anyone can come here and read what happened in the last meetings.